 When the salary cap era of the NFL began in 1993, many changes came to the league other than just the eponym of this era.
 One of those changes was the introduction of unrestricted free agency.
 Another was to reduce the number of rounds in the draft from twelve to seven.
 However, while there have been officially seven rounds ever since, in truth the total number of draft picks equate to eight rounds.
 This is due to advent of compensatory draft picks, a entire round’s worth of picks that are distributed among the ends of rounds 3 through 7 that are awarded to teams that lose certain Unrestricted Free Agents (known as Compensatory Free Agents) to other teams.

-The formula used to award compensatory draft picks, developed by the NFL Management Council, has never been publicly revealed.
+The formula used to award compensatory draft picks, developed by the NFL Management Council, had never been publicly revealed until the passage of the 2020 Collective Agreement.
 However, in the years since 1994 outside observers have been able to determine much of how the formula works, and have created projections in an effort to demystify how compensatory picks work, a process that has confused many an NFL fan.

 From 2001 to 2010, the person who has brought the most public awareness to how the compensatory draft pick formula works is someone known as AdamJT13.
 For nine of those ten years, he would annually write up a detailed projection of which picks he expected to be award to which teams.
 His contributions have been valuable to gain a better understanding of the compensatory formula.
 Unfortunately, when the CBA expired in 2011, Adam declined to give a projection for that year, and understandably so given that we had no idea whether the new CBA would even include compensatory picks.
-He has not offered a detailed projection since 2010, and has not posted at his blog since June of 2012.
+He has not offered a detailed projection since 2010, though he is still active on Twitter.

-It is important to remember that future projections will not known for sure what the picks will be until usually at the NFL’s annual meetings in March when the league announces them, typically on the fourth Monday of that month.
+It is important to remember that future projections will not known for sure what the picks will be until the NFL Management Council issues its official release.
 It is always anticipated that several of the projected picks will not be exactly correct, and even Adam himself could not project with full accuracy.
 But there is good confidence that these projections will give a general idea as to where teams stand in earning compensatory picks.

-- Start with the actual APY of the contract signed.
+- Start with the Average Per Year (APY) of the contract signed.

 Qualifying CFAs And Assigning Them To A Round